 After being promoted at the University of Chicago to associate professor (2002) and professor (2003), in 2005 I was appointed professor of history at Stanford.
 In California I participated in intense and fruitful discussions with a group of scholars working on colonial North America.
 I also returned to teaching legal history at the Law School.
 My sixth book Frontiers of Possession: Spain and Portugal in Europe and the Americas, (2015, Spanish and Portuguese translations 2018, Brazilian translation 2019) is the result of both these experiences.
 In it, I suggest observing the formation of the border between Spain and Portugal in both Europe and the Americas not as an exercise in political, diplomatic, or military history but as a way of understanding how individuals and communities argued their right to land at the same time as they defined who they (and others) were.

 Over the years, my work has been reviewed widely and favorably.
-In addition to my seven authored books, I published three edited volumes, and over one hundred articles and book chapters in several languages in the USA, Canada, UK, France, Spain, Germany, Portugal, Italy, The Netherlands, Brazil, Mexico, Colombia, Argentina, Peru, Ecuador, and Israel.
+In addition to my seven authored books, I published three edited volumes (a forth one is in preparation), and over one hundred and twenty articles and book chapters in several languages in the USA, Canada, UK, France, Spain, Germany, Portugal, Italy, The Netherlands, Brazil, Mexico, Colombia, Argentina, Peru, Ecuador, and Israel.
 My research agenda has constantly shifted geographically (from concentrating on one city to studying various regions of colonial Latin America, Spain, Portugal, Brazil, and Europe as a whole), temporally (from the seventeenth to the eighteenth century, back to the fifteenth and sixteenth and forward to the nineteenth and, most recently, the period from the Roman empire to the present day), and thematically.
 In have worked in dozens of archives in Europe (Spain, Portugal, Italy, France, and the UK), Latin America (Ecuador, Peru, Bolivia, Venezuela, Argentina, Uruguay, and Brazil), and the USA.
-Although this interdisciplinary and cosmopolitan background may in itself be viewed as an accomplishment, my greatest achievement to-date is raising sixteen-year old twin boys without compromising too often either intellectual ambition or life as a mother, wife, daughter, and friend.
+Although this interdisciplinary and cosmopolitan background may in itself be viewed as an accomplishment, my greatest achievement to-date is raising eighteen-year old twin boys without compromising too often either intellectual ambition or life as a mother, wife, daughter, and friend.